xlievo/Business.AspNet/README.md

 c: **[System.Net.WebSockets.WebSocket]** Current websocket object, Valid only for websocket communication

 **In addition to parameter injection, there is a static object that you can use [Business.AspNet.Utils.Hosting]**
 [Hosting.AppSettings] An object of the appsettings.json configuration file [Appsettings] node
-[Hosting.HttpClientFactory] An HTTP factory, convenient for you to communicate with the outside world

 ## About logger
 Register log callback in business class constructor